 Is the subscriber on a recent list import and doesn't have a response?

-It could just be that the subscriber wasn't on a new list.
+It could just be that the subscriber wasn't in a new list.
 Check your lists to make sure this subscriber is opted in to the ones they expect to be.

 Did the subscriber have a flagged event such as an opt-out response?

-Then any list imports after the opt-out was recorded will not have the subscriber on the list.
+Any list imports after the opt-out is recorded will suppress the subscriber and they will not be included in the list.

 Does the subscriber have any temporary issues, such as a spam block soft bounce?

 While soft bounces are temporary issues, some bounces like a spam block should be investigated further to locate issues in the email design, content, or subscriber engagement.